sbixl/bob.native.windows.basement/README.md

 * Windows 10 system configuration
   * Make sure you can create symbolic links without admin rights.
 Usually you can enable this by switching to the developer mode.
+If this does not work, enable it in your [security policy setting](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links).
   * [Enable long path support](https://www.msftnext.com/how-to-enable-ntfs-long-paths-in-windows-10/).
 * Bleeding edge Bob Build Tool (https://github.com/BobBuildTool/bob)